Hamstertech/assignment/README.md

 - DONE! - Use Eloquent to interact with the database

 If you found the above comfortable, the following optional extras would be nice to see:
 - DONE!
-(Options: Hidden) - Moving completed tasks to the end of the list ( or hide them )
+(Options: Hidden from main list, but shown in the "completed list" for visual) - Moving completed tasks to the end of the list ( or hide them )
 - DONE! - Assigning deadline dates to tasks
 - DONE! - Notify or display that a task is now overdue
 - Time limit exceeded - Search for a task